WJAR: News operation

-WJAR broadcasts 37 1/2 hours of locally produced newscasts each week (with six hours each weekday, 3 1/2 hours on Saturdays and four hours on Sundays).
+WJAR NBC 10 broadcasts 37 1/2 hours of locally produced newscasts each week on channel 10.1 (with six hours each weekday, 3 1/2 hours on Saturdays and four hours on Sundays).

 For most of its history, WJAR has been the far-and-away ratings leader in the Providence–New Bedford market.
-WPRI is consistently in second place, while WLNE has usually been a distant third.
-This can be attributed to WJAR being the state's oldest station, as well as its association with its well established radio sisters.
+WPRI is consistently in second place, while WLNE was usually a distant third when it broadcast local news until 2025.
+This can be attributed to WJAR being the state's oldest station, as well as its association with its well-established radio sisters.
 In all four Nielsen ratings periods in 2016, the station was number one in all time slots.

-In mid-1988, WJAR broke a tradition in its market; it began broadcasting news on weekdays at 5:30 pm with The 5:30 Report (renamed in 1992 as Up-front at 5:30), that included the top stories of the day, plus a cooking segment, weather, and entertainment news.
-It was expanded to one hour in January 1995, and was restructured as a conventional newscast.
+In mid-1988, WJAR broke a tradition in its market; it began broadcasting news on weekdays at 5:30 p.m. with The 5:30 Report (renamed in 1992 as Up-front at 5:30), which included the top stories of the day, plus a cooking segment, weather, and entertainment news.
+It was expanded to one hour in January 1995 and was restructured as a conventional newscast.

-On two occasions, WJAR has produced a primetime newscast at 10.
-The first began in April 1997 (entitled TV 28 News at 10) and was seen weeknights on WLWC in competition to the WPRI-produced show on Fox affiliate WNAC-TV.
+On two occasions, WJAR has produced a prime time newscast at 10.
+The first began in April 1997 (entitled TV 28 News at 10) and was seen weeknights on WLWC in competition with the WPRI-produced show on Fox affiliate WNAC-TV.
 The broadcast was dropped that September when the LMA with WLWC ended.
 The second attempt has been airing on weeknights since October 1, 2007, when the station began producing NBC 10 News 10 at 10 on its NBC Weather Plus digital subchannel.
 It was originally a live, 10-minute production consisting of top stories of the day along with an updated weather forecast.

 When WJAR-DT2 switched to RTV, the show expanded to a half-hour and was renamed NBC 10 News 10 at 10 on RTV.
 A new segment was added called "Flashback", which features vintage footage of past personnel.
 WLNE occasionally aired news at that time when it operated Cox channel 5 as NewsChannel 5, primarily when sports preempted WNAC's newscast.
-On September 6, 2010, WJAR began airing the area's second newscast weeknights at 7:00, joining WLNE, though it also airs on Saturday nights, unlike the other channels' weeknight production.
+On September 6, 2010, WJAR began airing the area's second newscast weeknights at 7 p.m., joining WLNE, though it also airs on Saturday nights, unlike the other channels' weeknight production.
 WLNE's newscast was officially canceled in April 2011.